Get Hands-On Experience

 Research and Network

 Talk to people.
 Do you have friends or family in the field?
 They can help you connect with others.
-Find MIT alumni in your field of interest through MIT ICAN.
-ICAN also has tips for informational interviewing and networking.
+Find MIT alumni in your field of interest through the MIT Alumni Advisor Hub.
+The MIT Alumni Association also has informational interviewing and networking tips.

 Shadow Health Professionals